Lahorde/pws/README.md

 # PWS
 ## Description

-Connect your Personal Weather Station (PWS) and get its data on a nice desktop widget.
+Connect your Personal Weather Station (PWS).
+Display your PWS data (or another PWS frow wunderground) and many other weather / pollution data on your desktop with a nice widget.

 ## Steps